vigetlabs/prestotype/docs/problems.md

 * Avoid libraries that collide.
 This is especially common in CSS, like with Bootstrap and Foundation.
 The more third-party CSS libraries you include, the more collisions you're likely to run into.
 * Avoid using libraries that want to generate entire documents (React, Angular, potentially Backbone).
 Prefer libraries that work best with _components_, not _pages_, as they're going to be easier to interact with and overwrite.

+Remember: you don't want libraries that solve the problem of "modern application development at the enterprise scale", you want libraries that solve the problem of "how do I turn this button into a datepicker already."

 <hr>

 ## Reusing code